-Living amidst the turmoil of economic, social justice, environmental justice, climate, and health crises has had a devastating impact on businesses and the nonprofit sector.
-If your organization has received grant funding before, talk with your funders to see how you can partner going forward.
-Revisit your mission, vision, and values and see what you can reasonably accomplish during these uncertain times.
+Living amidst the turmoil of our economic, social justice, climate, and public health crises, it’s still possible to apply for grants and receive funding for your organization.
+The best place to start is to contact previous funders, if applicable, and see what’s possible going forward.
+If your organization has modified operations, you may need to revisit your mission, vision, and values and determine what you can reasonably accomplish in these uncertain times.
 And perhaps your organization can turn current challenges into new opportunities.
 On a positive note, in a recent Chronicle of Philanthropy article by Dan Parks, “Sixty percent of foundations expect their giving this year to exceed budgeted 2020 levels, with an average increase of 17 percent, according to a new report examining how grant makers are responding to the health and economic crises.”

 My philosophy of grant writing is play to win.
 If you decide to pursue a grant opportunity, plan ahead so you’ll have ample time to develop a competitive proposal.
 Programs should be innovative and well designed, and proposals need to be well written.
 Partnering with other organizations on a project makes a stronger case for funding as well.
 These challenging times require optimism, perseverance, and creativity.

 Grant Writing Is a Storytelling Activity